-About John M. Kane III
+Get to Know Dr. John M. Kane III

+Kane first developed the cytoreduction and heated chemotherapy program in 2002 that he has used so successfully for peritoneal mesothelioma.
 Kane is well known for his personalized approach to surgical oncology, often lauded by patients for his ability to relate and put them at ease.

 “Navigating through a cancer diagnosis and treatment can be very difficult for patients and families,” he said.
 “They can be faced with tough decisions.
 It’s something most people are not familiar with.
 I’ve been there.
 I’ve seen it firsthand.”